ezraroi/Human-AI-Collab/output/methods.md

 - Keeps AI in **Functional Alterity** (difference, resistance), not in “perfect agreement” mode.

 **Teaching as Verification:**
-Phase 2 leverages the Protégé Effect by positioning the AI as a "teachable novice" requiring clear explanation.
+Phase 2 leverages the Protégé Effect by positioning the AI as a "teachable novice" requiring clear explanation (distinct from Rubber Duck Debugging).
 When forced to teach/explain to the AI, users:
 - Retrieve and organize knowledge
 - Identify gaps in their own understanding
 - Make tacit assumptions explicit (so contradictions in the mental model become visible)